jaydenwhite-us/logs/zSystem/dataset_types.md

 take it a step further
 as a VSAM can be sequential
 like a text file
-or indexed like like hashmap.
+or indexed like a hashmap.

 It can also be relative,

+sorta
 like an SQL database,
 or linear like an In Memory
-Database that can only be read sequentially.
+Database that can
+strictly be read
+sequentially.